-- 4.79 The Kenya Meteorological Department is the main institution charged with the responsibility of generating meteorological and climatological information above, in addition to providing and climatological information and for shipping routes in the services to civil aviation and for shipping routes in the western Indian Ocean.
-Although the facilities currently available at the Department have been improved considerably available at the Department have been improved considerably making it one of the leading institutions in Africa for this kind of work further improvements are required to make it even more effective. - 4.80 The Meteorological Department will continue to monitor, through an expanded station network, meteorological parameters critical for crop development, including rainfall, evaporation, soil temperatures and surface winds. - 4.81 There is need to expand meteorological stations in the rural areas to support those already existing in the large urban areas.
+- 4.79 The Kenya Meteorological Department is the main institution charged with the responsibility of generating meteorological and climatological information above, in addition to providing services to civil aviation and for shipping routes in the Western Indian Ocean.
+Although the facilities currently available at the Department have been improved considerably making it one of the leading institutions in Africa for this kind of work further improvements are required to make it even more effective. - 4.80 The Meteorological Department will continue to monitor, through an expanded station network, meteorological parameters critical for crop development, including rainfall, evaporation, soil temperatures and surface winds.

+- 4.81 There is need to expand meteorological stations in the rural areas to support those already existing in the large urban areas.
 An information dissemination system at the district level will be required to improve information on weather for the farmers and extension staff. - 4.82 Computerised facilities that link our system with the regional and global networks will be designed to provide advance information on impending weather changes on a day to day basis.